vivienhuangg/nibble/design/concepts/Version/implementation.md

     };

     // This action doesn't modify the VersionConcept's state directly.
-    // It outputs the draftId to be deleted and the history entry for potential logging elsewhere. return { draftToDeleteId: draftId, promptHistoryEntry: promptHistoryEntry };
+    // It outputs the draftId to be deleted and the history entry for potential logging elsewhere
+    // (e.g., if a global AI interaction log is maintained). return { draftToDeleteId: draftId, promptHistoryEntry: promptHistoryEntry };
   }